crossingts/cybersecurityfoundations/6.-practical-foundations-in-ethical-hacking/phases-of-the-penetration-testing-process/README.md

 This can be something as simple as running a ping sweep or a network mapper to see what systems are on the network, or as complex as running a vulnerability scanner to determine which ports may be open on a particular system.
 For example, whereas recon may have shown the network to have 500 or so machines connected to a single subnet inside a building, scanning and enumeration would tell me which ones are Windows machines and which ones are running FTP.
 (Walker, 2012, p.
 9)

 A tool like Nmap usually performs enumeration and scanning by launching custom TCP, UDP or ICMP packets against a given target.
 The target responds to the information requests in the form of a digital signature.
 This signature is key to identifying what software, protocols and OS is running the target device.
-Nmap scans can identify network services, OS number and version, software applications, databases, and configurations, all with high probability.&#x20;
+Nmap scans can identify network services, OS number and version, software applications, databases, and configurations, all with high probability.

 p0f is a passive monitoring Nmap alternative. p0f is a passive fingerprinting tool that does not generate network traffic.
 It is used to analyze network traffic and identify patterns behind TCP/IP-based communications often blocked for Nmap active fingerprinting techniques.
 Passive fingerprinting uses sniffer traces from the remote system to determine the operating system of the remote host. p0f uses a fingerprinting technique based on analyzing the structure of a TCP/IP packet to determine the OS and other configuration properties of a remote host.
 It includes powerful network-level fingerprinting features, and the ability to analyze application-level payloads such as HTTP, and can be used for detecting NAT, proxy and load balancing setups.